 General examination includes:

-- Determining the nature of pubic hair distribution.
-With marked hypogonadism in men, pubic hair growth is characterized by a female type (there is a horizontal hairline);
+- Determining the nature of pubic hair.
+With severe hypogonadism in men, pubic hair growth is typical for the female type (there is a horizontal line of hair growth);

 - Determining the nature of secondary sexual characteristics (body hair and face, the presence of muscle mass, etc.);

-- Measure the difference between the width of the shoulders and the pelvis.
-For measurements, a measuring tape is used, the readings of which are compared to each other - normally, the width of the shoulders should be 10–12 cm greater than the width of the pelvis;
+- Measurement of the difference between the width of the shoulders and pelvis.
+For measurements, a measuring tape is used, the readings of which are compared to each other - normally the width of the shoulders should be 10-12 cm greater than the width of the pelvis;

 - Determination of waist circumference and body mass index;

-- Evaluation of the development of genitals.
-Includes penile measurement (in the erect and / or relaxed stretched state), palpation and measurement of the volume of the testicles (ophidometer);
+- Assessment of genital development.
+Includes measurement of the penis (in an erect and / or relaxed stretched state), palpation and measurement of testicular volume (ochidometer);

-- Analysis of hormones: testosterone, LH, FSH, prolactin, estradiol, GnRH (GnRH);
+- Hormone analysis: testosterone, LH, FSH, prolactin, estradiol, gonadoliberin (GnRH);

-Regardless of the etiology of the disease, hormone therapy is prescribed in each case.
+Regardless of the etiology of the disease, in each case, hormone therapy is prescribed.